Towards exact structural thresholds for parameterized complexity: Outline of Main Result

 \subsection{Dense Setting}

-We now move on to the dense setting, where we have a twinclass-modulator $\tcm$ to treewidth $\ncols$ instead of a basic modulator.
-First of all, consider the impact of this change on the possible states.
-Whereas $\coloring$ could assume $\ncols + 1$ different states on a single vertex $u$, i.e., one of the $\ncols$ colors or deleting the vertex, there are $2^{\ncols}$ possible states on a true twinclass $U$ of size $\ncols$; each state corresponds to a possible value of $\coloring(U) \setminus \{\del\} \subseteq [\ncols]$.
-Since $U$ is a true twinclass, no color can be used several times and it does not matter how the colors are assigned to the vertices in $U$; a vertex that is not assigned a color is simply deleted.
+We now have a twinclass-modulator $\tcm$ to treewidth $\ncols$ instead of a basic modulator and this changes the possible states as follows.
+Whereas $\coloring$ could assume $\ncols + 1$ different states on a single vertex $u$, i.e., one of the $\ncols$ colors or deleting the vertex, there are $2^{\ncols}$ possible states on a true twinclass $U$ of size $\ncols$; each corresponds to a possible value of $\coloring(U) \setminus \{\del\} \subseteq [\ncols]$.
+Since $U$ is a true twinclass, no color is used multiple times and the exact mapping $\coloring\big|_U$ is irrelevant.

-While we need to choose $\vgrpsize$ and $\grpsize$ differently compared to the sparse setting due to the different base and more involved structure, they essentially play the same role as before.
-The twinclass-modulator $\tcm$ of the constructed graph $G$ again consists of $\ngrps + 1$ groups, but each group is a family of twinclasses now.
-The first $\ngrps$ groups $\ttcset_i$, $i \in [\ngrps]$, correspond to the variable groups and each group consists of $\grpsize$ true twinclasses of size $\ncols$ that are pairwise non-adjacent.
-The last group only contains the clique $F$.
+\subparagraph*{Central twinclasses and setup.} The twinclass-modulator $\tcm$ of the constructed graph $G$ consists of $\ngrps + 1$ groups and each group is a family of twinclasses.
+The first $\ngrps$ groups $\ttcset_i$, $i \in [\ngrps]$, correspond to the variable groups and each consists of $\grpsize$ true twinclasses of size $\ncols$ that are pairwise non-adjacent.
+The last group contains the clique $F$.